Nathan Maitland-DaviesRadiography - Diagnostic Imaging

 The use of the X-ray suites alongside our lectures were very beneficial in our training.
 These sessions allowed me to put what I had learnt to practice before going out on our clinical Placement.
 It helped build confidence and also a better understanding of how imaging in hospitals should be done to ensure patient and staff safety, as well as gaining the most diagnostic images as possible.

 What kind of things are you involved in outside of your course?

-I have just started as a Student Ambassador for the Radiography course.
-I will be attending Selection Days where I will talk to prospective students about the course and opportunities it holds.
+I am a Student Ambassador for the Radiography course.
+I get to support the Selection Days where I will talk to prospective students about the course and opportunities it holds.